timboudreau/shutesburybroadband/broadbandFaq.md

  - Coordinating work across 45 towns is far more complex than coordinating work in one
  - WiredWest has finite resources and there is no guarantee that Shutesbury's needs will not wind up behind other towns in the queue of networks to be built, so getting broadband may take longer
  - WiredWest has existed for several years, but has not yet built a network in *any* town, so it has no track-record
- - The funding mechanism is more complicated, since, for WiredWest to build a network the town likely must raise a bond, lend that money to WiredWest to be paid back in the future out of subscriber fees.
-The proposed mechanism to do that legally is based on [Massachusetts General Laws Chapter 44, Section 8](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVII/Chapter44/Section8)
+ - The funding mechanism is more complicated, since, for WiredWest to build a network the town likely must raise a bond, and lend or transfer that money to WiredWest.

 The decision of whether to go with WiredWest or not is one the selectboard will make, based on input from the broadband committee, their own investigation of the available options and assessment of the liklihood of success.

 Much of the work to be done is identical whether or not the town opts to cast its lot with WiredWest - the same work needs to be done either way - so it is not necessary to answer this question immediately.

+### Funding Model
+The funding model for building the network is one of the things to be determined.
+In broad strokes, what "funding model" means is

+ * How do funds from the town and grant moneys find their way to the legal entity building the network (a town can't just lend money to a third party because it feels like it;  one proposed mechanism to do that legally is based on [Massachusetts General Laws Chapter 44, Section 8](https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVII/Chapter44/Section8))
+ * Where tax dollars are used, is it
+    * A loan, which will be paid back to the town out of subscriber fees over a period of years, or
+    * Simply the town paying for infrastructure to be built

+This dovetails with the WiredWest question, since the legal rules that govern how it works are likely to be different.

+A major question is whether the network should "pay for itself" - meaning
+ * The town raises a bond and lends that money to the entity building the network, and that gets paid back out of subscriber fees, versus
+ * The town raises a bond and pays for the network to be built, period

+A funding model where the network pays for itself is likely to be more politically popular, and means that, in the long run, only the people who use the network are the ones who pay for it (in the form of higher subscriber fees).
+However, in the case that very few people actually buy service, that is higher risk - the entity operating the network would need subscriber fees to cover both loan payments *and* maintenance costs.

+The broadband committee is leaning toward the "pays for itself" model, because that is likely to be less controversial.

+We plan to have an accountant run some actual numbers, and present some concrete projections of the impact of different funding models on loan repayment, subscriber rates and so forth on this page soon.

 Frequently Asked Questions